 Hico is a tiny town located in the state of West Virginia.
 With a population of 239 people and just one neighborhood, Hico is the 243rd largest community in West Virginia.

-When you are in Hico, you'll notice that it is more blue-collar than most other communities in America.
-63.93% of Hico’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Hico is a blue-collar town, with 63.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hico is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Hico who work in personal care services (36.07%), office and administrative support (0.00%), and sales jobs (0.00%).

 Overall, Hico’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.